silver-sat/Radio_Software/README.md

 The AX5043 is connected via SPI on the 6 pin header.

+Packetbuffer_serialconverter uses two back to back RPi/Metro combination boards.
+The RPi to Metro connection is serial running at 115kbaud.
+The two systems are cross-connected via serial running at 9600 baud.
+The second serial port runs in half-duplex mode (only one side transmitting at a time).

 The gnuradio flow graph is an FSK demod designed for the current modulation (FSK) in the AX test file.
 Basic header detection has been implemented.
 This requires an RTL-SDR to operate.
 This file was designed using gnuradio 3.9.